FilipPano/react-typescript-boilerplate/README.md

                 /Input
                 /Select
                 /Checkbox
-                _styles.scss
-                index.ts
+                index.tsx
     ```

 - Use named exports instead of default exports

-- Absolute paths are used when importing something that is outside of the folder in which we are using the import (ex: importing assets or importing a service inside a component)
+- Absolute paths are used when importing something that is outside of the folder in which we are using the import

-- Relative paths are used when importing something that is within the same folder (ex: importing a component’s styles or importing a child component)
+- Relative paths are used when importing something that is within the same folder or is a subcomponent

-- When importing global styles inside other sass files use absolute paths: **`@import '~global/styles'`**
+- When importing external libraries or internal icons use named imports (e.g. `import * as _ from 'lodash-es'` instead of `import { map } from 'lodash-es'`)

 ---